gr33ndata/irlib/README.rst

 Information Retrieval Library
 =============================

 I started writing this library as part of my `Information Retrieval and Natural Language Processing (IR and NLP) <http://www.uea.ac.uk/study/module/mod-detail/CMPSMB29>`_ module in the `University of East Anglia <http://www.uea.ac.uk/>`_.
 It was mainly meant to detect Review Spam (Machine Learning - Classification).
-However, I tried to make the code as generic as possible to be used for other classification problems.
-I also added some other IR functions such as tokenizing, n-grams, stemming and part of speech tagging
+However, It has more functionalities such as Vector Space model, as well as some other IR functions such as tokenizing, n-grams, stemming and PoS (Part of Speech) tagging.

 Installation
 -------------